 What is Senior Ed?

-The Senior Ed resources that assist FRNSW fire officers to educate the seniors’ community in fire prevention and preparedness include:
+The Senior Ed resources assist FRNSW fire officers to educate the seniors in the community about fire prevention and preparedness including:

 - ‘Fire Safety for Seniors’ - a speaker tool-kit featuring a DVD with an interactive multimedia presentation, a session plan and a facilitator guide.

 - ‘Better Safe than Sorry’- a short public safety film which outlines essential fire safety steps seniors should take around their homes.
 The film is narrated by Henri Szeps, the co-star of the award winning ABC TV series Mother and Son, and the DVD can be borrowed from public libraries and downloaded from this website.